Choosing a school? You’ve got options.

 California Charter Schools

 Secondly, families in California have another tuition-free option in charter schools.
 Like traditional public schools, charter schools are public, free, and usually have no requirements for entry.
 What distinguishes charter schools is that they have extra freedom to innovate with learning methods.
 In addition, public charter schools are accountable to authorizing entities, such as colleges or school districts, for results.

 The first charter school in California opened in 1994 in San Carlos.
 Today, about one in nine of California’s public school students attend a charter school.
 The state has around 1,000 charter schools, which can be found in this school directory.
 Each charter has a particular focus and strives to fill a unique role in the local community.
 For example, this could be providing a STEAM program or a rigorous literacy program.
 When we interviewed the executive director of one of California’s largest charter schools, Granada Hills Charter School, we learned that the school serves students from 60 countries who, collectively, speak more than 40 languages!

+One of California’s newest charter schools is California Republic Leadership Academy Capistrano, which focuses on classical education and leadership.
 For more info about California charters, check out The California Charter Schools Association.

 Depending on where you live in California, you may also be able to choose a magnet school.
 These free, public schools allow kids to focus on specific themes, like science or the performing arts.
 If your child learns best by diving deeply into a subject he or she is passionate about, a magnet school could be a good fit.